 By 1929, when this plate was surveyed, things had pretty much settled in to what they look like today, though the Prospect Expressway was extended along Ocean Parkway by Robert Moses in the early 1950s, and Caton Avenue was extended southeast from Ocean parkway to East 7th Street some time between 1929 and when I first encountered it as a boy riding in the B16 bus in the early 1960s.
 Kermit Place has also gained an eastern extension.

 Kermit Place between Ocean Parkway and East 8th.
-While I’m certain Avenue Q in Marine Park was renamed Quentin Road after Teddy Roosevelt’s son was killed during World War I, I can’t be sure Kermit Place was named for another son of his, Kermit Roosevelt, soldier, businessman and, with his father, a South American explorer, and a 1943 suicide.
+While Avenue Q in Marine Park may have been renamed Quentin Road after Teddy Roosevelt’s son was killed during World War I (the odds are against it), I can’t be sure Kermit Place was named for another son of his, Kermit Roosevelt, soldier, businessman and, with his father, a South American explorer, and a 1943 suicide.
 Kermit Place had attained its name by 1929 so I doubt there is a connection, but you never know.

 It row of attached homes, likely from the 1910s, give the eastern section of Kermit Place between east 8th and Coney Island Avenue an atmosphere all its own, as well as does a quirky slight bend in the road.

 Though I bowled as a kid at Leemark Lanes on 88th Street between 4th and 5th Avenues, I also, now and then, came here to a lanes at Caton Place and East 8th.
 That was so long ago I can’t think of the name of the place, and Leemark, too, has disappeared.
 The Calvary Cathedral of Praise World Outreach Center has replaced strikes and spares.
 Top names in gospel music, including CeCe Winans, have appeared there.

 I’d like to do a Remembrance of Bowling Alleys Past, if anyone remembers where they were.